Why does Schr\"odinger's cat refuse to be quantic: Introduction

-In this way, the fundamental character of quantum laws became unquestionable.
-Not only because of the formal simplicity of the theory, the accuracy of its predictions, elementary systems included, but also because of an aspect of the quantum theory which is barely evoked, that is, {\textit{.. the amazing fecundity of a formalism allowing one to anticipate on experiments in a successful way, as well as to think of new realizations, one wouldn't have thought of otherwise.
-At the theoretical, experimental and even technological levels, it is by carrying out a reflexion within the formalism itself, that creativity often shows up in the realm of microphysics}} \cite{Poinat}.
+{\textit{.. the amazing fecundity of a formalism allowing one to anticipate on experiments in a successful way, as well as to think of new realisations, one wouldn't have thought of otherwise.
+At the theoretical, experimental and even technological levels, it is by carrying out a reflexion within the formalism itself, that creativity often shows up in the realm of microphysics \cite{Poinat}}}~${}^{\footnotemark[1]}$.

-Now, this is also noteable that the classical physics we started from doesn't present the same fundamental character as $QM$, and should rather be derived from the latter.
-As is well known, this point is in itself a major issue, that of the classical/quantic frontier that will be coped with elsewhere \cite{class/quant}.
-The difficulty, as it appears, is in the definition of such a frontier; the {\textit{criteria}} that would be necessary for such a definition are never quite universal enough.
-Right from the onset, and with good reasons, one thinks of the size of the physical system.
-However, quickly, counter-examples accumulate, and that, even beyond the size of the intermediate systems, known as {\textit{mesoscopic}}.
-In the end, the system's size, the number of particles or {\textit{quantons}} they are composed of, turn out to be quite deceptive criteria.
+Now, it is also noteable that the classical physics which served as a starting point to address the quantum phenomena, doesn't present the same fundamental character as $QM$, and should rather be derived from the latter.
+As is well known, this point is in itself a major issue, that of the classical/quantic frontier that will be addressed elsewhere.
+The difficulty, as it appears, is in the definition of such a frontier.
+In physics, the {\textit{criteria}} that would be necessary for such a definition are never quite universal enough.
+Right from the onset, and with good reasons (see \ref{SEC:3}.B.5), one thinks of the size of the physical system.
+However, counter-examples accumulate, and this, even beyond the size of the intermediate systems, known as the {\em{mesoscopic}} scale.
+In the end, the system's size, the number of particles or {\textit{quantons}} they are composed of, turn out to be quite deceptive criteria or, at the very least, not universal enough.

 Admittedly, there is neither definition nor any criterium that would be so universal as to encompass the variety of boundary relations that classical and quantum physics have one to the other.
-In the scientific literature, this persisting and frustrating situation finds various expressions, some of them in a mild form \cite{lindblad},
+In the scientific literature, this persisting and frustrating situation finds various expressions, some of them in a mild form,

-{\textit{`This experience suggests that the problems belong to physics and that there is little chance of providing very general solutions using sophisticated mathematical machinery or philosophical considerations.}'}
+{\textit{This experience suggests that the problems belong to physics and that there is little chance of providing very general solutions using sophisticated mathematical machinery or philosophical considerations \cite{lindblad}}.}

 While others may be more extreme or provocative, as for instance \cite{mlb1},